Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: Broader social impact.

 \section{Broader social impact.}

 Our method can be used to create a realistic grasping policy for humanoids, generate animation, or synthesize stable grasps.
-It also has the potential to be transferred to a real humanoid robot.
+While the state designs have access to privileged information, the overall system design methodology (plus sim-to-real transfer techniques such as domain randomization) has the potential to be transferred to a real humanoid robot.
 Thus, it has a potential positive social impact, as it can create content or help build the next generation of home robots.